 - The benefits of being increasingly more integrated, certainly exceed the costs.

-- However, a more globalized economy (trade and finance) may have higher exposure to external shocks.
+- However, a more globalized economy (trade and finance) exhibit more exposure to external shocks.

 - Factors to be considered, among others:

 - Volatility of capital flows

 - Financial contagion

 - Trade world economic cycle

 - Commodity prices

-- Capital flows allow the financing of additional investment at a lower cost; i.e., the attainment of higher growth rates. - Capital flows may also facilitate the transfer of new technologies and ease access to foreign export markets. - They may also increase the competitiveness and foster the development of domestic capital markets. - Allow consumption smoothing.
+- Capital flows allow the financing of additional investment at a lower cost, promoting higher growth rates. - Capital flows may also facilitate the transfer of new technologies and ease access to foreign export markets. - They may also increase the competitiveness and accelerate the development of domestic capital markets. - Allow consumption smoothing.